 Nighttime side effects (i.e. glare, halo, star-bursting and/or decreased contrast sensitivity) resulting in

 reduced quality of vision at night.
-This is largely a historical issue, having been substantially resolved by
+Fortunately, this is largely a historical issue and has been substantially improved by

-advancements with newer excimer lasers, eye movement tracking lasers and custom Wavefront Technology.
-These side effects were more common in patients with very large amounts of nearsightedness that were treated with older technology.
+advancements in modern wavefront excimer lasers and eye-movement tracking lasers.
+These side effects were more common in patients with very large amounts of nearsightedness, very large pupils, and patients that were treated with older laser technology.
 A recent study showed that a patient is ten-times more likely to see better at night than worse after Wavefront IntraLASIK.
 Read ‘LASIK & Night Vision’

 Accuracy & Enhancements: The goal of laser vision correction is to eliminate one’s complete

 dependence on glasses/contact lenses.
-For most patients this is a very realistic goal.
+For most patients this is a very realistic goal to accomplish.
 But, even in the best of hands, LASIK is not 100% accurate (on the first attempt).
-After undergoing LASIK/Epi-LASIK, if a patient still has some residual near-sightedness, farsightedness or astigmatism, a re-treatment procedure can fine-tune one’s vision, if desired and appropriate.
+After undergoing LASIK/Epi-LASIK, if a patient still has some residual near-sightedness, farsightedness or astigmatism, a re-treatment procedure can fine-tune one’s vision, if desired and medically-appropriate.
 All objective data reveals that the possibility of a LASIK re-treatment ranges from 2% to 10%.
-There is a higher chance or needing a re-treatment in patients that have a larger correction, use standard (non-wavefront) LASIK technology, or have a less “detail-oriented” surgeon.
+There is a higher chance or needing a re-treatment in patients that have a larger correction, use non-wavefront technology, or have a less “detail-oriented” surgeon.
 The re-treatment rate with standard LASIK ranges from 5-10%.
-Though standard LASIK has a long track record for effectiveness, newer Wavefront LASIK methods have improved the accuracy of LASIK, and reduced the possibility of a re- treatment to about 2% to 5% (even with a great surgeon and best technology in 2013).
+Though standard LASIK has a long track record for effectiveness, newer Wavefront LASIK methods have improved the accuracy of LASIK, and reduced the possibility of a re- treatment to about 2% to 5% (even with a great surgeon and best technology in 2017).
 In reality, this is a very low percentage and there is no other surgical procedure that can rival the accurate results of LASIK/Epi-LASIK.
 In my ophthalmology practice, I make every effort to get it right the first time.